Citizens already hold deep insight into the risks they live with.

 Research institutions

-Universities with urban planning/resilience programs; think tanks focused on governance innovation
+Universities with urban planning/resilience programs, think tanks focused on governance innovation, policy labs, urban observatories, climate research centers, etc.

 Technology partners